What is a Sabbatical Leave ? A Complete Guide

 What is a sabbatical leave?

-A sabbatical leave is a career break taken by an employee, typically with their employer's approval.
-It's usually used to take some time off from work to pursue something new or provide yourself with some much-needed rest.
+A sabbatical leave is a career break taken by an employee, typically with their employer’s approval.
+It’s usually used to take some time off from work to pursue something new or provide yourself with some much-needed rest.
+Sabbatical leave can help create more engaged employees by providing them with opportunities to recharge and pursue personal interests.

 Taking time away from your normal job duties can give you a break needed to rest, recharge, and return rejuvenated!
 Whether it’s taking a year off for travel, study abroad, volunteer opportunities, or reconnecting with family members- sabbaticals have plenty of potentials to reinvigorate and inspire.